 Another option is to use a frame to adjust the height of the row cover.
 You can use an old hanger as a brace or a makeshift brace to extend the leg room from growing seedlings.

-Pro tip: The row cover may filter sun that for your seedlings.
+Pro tip: The row cover may filter the sun for your seedlings.
 Once the seeds produce their true leaves, you may remove the row covers to let in the unfiltered sunlight and boost the growth of your plants.

 3. Motion-activated decoys and sensor sprinklers

-What a better way to make use of your kid’s toys than to scare some chipmunks from burrowing in your pots.
+What better way to make use of your kid’s toys than to scare some chipmunks from burrowing in your pots.

 Chipmunks are very sensitive to motion and a single snap can make them jump or dash off your garden.